Adaptive Cross-Layer Attention for Image Restoration: Introduction

 Recently, image restoration methods based on deep neural networks have achieved great success.
 Inspired by the widely used non-local prior, most recent approaches based on neural networks \cite{zhang2019residual,liu2018non} adapt non-local attention into their neural network to enhance the representation learning, following the non-local neural networks \cite{wang2018non}.
 In a non-local block, a response is calculated as a weighted sum over all pixel-wise features on the feature map to account for long-range information.
 Such a module was initially designed for high-level recognition tasks such as image classification, and it has been proven to be beneficial for low-level vision tasks~\cite{zhang2019residual,liu2018non}.

-Though attention modules have been shown to be effective in boosting the performance.
-Most attention modules only explore the correlation among features at the same layer.
-Actually, features at different intermediate layers encode variant information at different scales, and might be helpful to augment the information used in recovering the high-quality image.
-Motivated by the potential benefit of exploring feature correlation across intermediate layers, Holistic Attention Network (HAN)~\cite{niu2020single} is proposed to find interrelationship among features at hierarchical levels with a Layer Attention Module (LAM).
-However, LAM assigns a single importance weight to all features at the same layer and neglects the difference of spatial positions of these features.
+Though attention modules have been shown to be effective in boosting performance, most attention modules only explore the correlation among features at the same layer.
+Actually, features at different intermediate layers encode variant information at different scales and might be helpful to augment the information used in recovering the high-quality image.
+Motivated by the potential benefit of exploring feature correlation across intermediate layers, Holistic Attention Network (HAN)~\cite{niu2020single} is proposed to find the interrelationship among features at hierarchical levels with a Layer Attention Module (LAM).
+However, LAM assigns a single importance weight to all features at the same layer and neglects the difference in spatial positions of these features.
 Recent research in omnidirectional representation~\cite{tay2021omninet} suggests that exploring the relationship among features at different layers can benefit the representation learning of neural networks.
 Nevertheless, calculating correlation among features at hierarchical layers is computationally expensive due to the quadratic complexity of dot product attention.
 The complexity of such cross-layer attention design is increased from $(HW)^2L$ to $(HWL)^2$, where $H,W$ are the height and width of the feature map and $L$ is the number of layers.
+To handle the limitations of the current attention modules, we propose a novel Adaptive Cross-Layer Attention (ACLA) module for various image restoration tasks.